-Serbia: Environmental protection and modernization – two priorities for EPS14.
-October 2019. / News Serbia Energy
+Serbia: Environmental protection and modernization – two priorities for EPS, News Serbia Energy

 Acting Director of Serbian state-owned power utility EPS Milorad Gric said that the company invested 320 million euros in its thermal power plants between 2016 and 2018, mostly in projects related to environmental protection.